Skip to main content

 If they’re all full

-There are short term parking zones, known as Blue Zones, which have a maximum parking time of either 30 minutes or one hour (between 08:00 and 19:00) depending on the location.
 You need to use a standard European parking disk and leave it in the windscreen.
 You can get these at the town hall or the police municipal office near the train station.

-If you still can't find a free space, you’ll probably need to use one of the paid car parks.
+If you still can't find a free space, you’ll need to use one of the paid car parks.

 If you do get lucky with roadside parking during winter, bear in mind that snowploughs will need to get past.

-It’s also worth remembering that some free car parks aren’t snow cleared.
+It’s also worth remembering that some car parks aren’t snow cleared.
 If it dumps overnight, you may find yourself burning more calories with a shovel than you do over the rest of your ski holiday.

 Le Tour car park